 The Fulbright Distinguished Awards in Teaching Short-Term Program is open to full-time elementary, middle, and high school educators who are employed at a public, private (secular or faith-based), or charter school in the United States, or within the Department of Defense Education Activity at the elementary, middle, or high school level (K–12).

-Fulbright Distinguished Awards in Teaching Short-Term fellows are selected through an open competition.
+Fulbright Distinguished Awards in Teaching Short-Term participants are selected through an open competition.
 Applications are reviewed by an independent panel of experts according to a number of evaluation criteria.

 In an effort to reflect the diversity of the United States and global society, the Bureau of Educational and Cultural Affairs programs, funding, and other activities encourage the involvement of U.S. and international applicants from traditionally underrepresented groups, including women, racial and ethnic minorities, and people with disabilities.
 Opportunities are open to people regardless of their race, color, national origin, sex, age, religion, geographic location, socioeconomic status, disability, sexual orientation, or gender identity.
 The Bureau is committed to fairness, equity, and inclusion.